NullVoxPopuli/emberfest-2023/resources/pages/primitives/rethinking-reactivity.md

 functions, we can leave as-is, because they can directly access the state on cells -- these will auto-track and are completely transparent to the renderer -- just like getters in classes.

+These two things bring us in to great alignment with the broader javascript ecosystem as well.
+Maybe you've heard of Signals or Runes?

 !! click